Nomadic Labs knowledge center

 Non-fungible tokens

-An NFT consists of data stored on a digital ledger to certify a digital asset as unique, indivisible, and not interchangeable.
+An consists of data stored on a digital ledger to certify a digital asset as unique, indivisible, and not interchangeable.

 It can be stored on a blockchain and used to represent a digital artwork, an ownership certificate of a tangible asset, or any other property of a non-fungible asset - be it material, cultural, electronic, and so forth.